Audi A7 4K

 + 6 more engine weaknesses + vehicle weaknesses

 The third-generation EA825: technically identical at its core to the Lamborghini Urus and Porsche Cayenne Turbo.
 600 PS, cylinder deactivation (4 of 8 at part load), 48V mild hybrid with belt starter-generator, rear-wheel steering.
-This makes the RS6 C8 surprisingly agile despite weighing over 2.1 tonnes.
+This makes this C8 flagship surprisingly agile despite weighing over 2.1 tonnes.
 C7 owners report slightly duller throttle response in stock form — ECU/TCU mapping is often updated.
 Alternator fails unexpectedly early under high-performance use: 30,000–50,000 km lifespan documented on some examples.
 Engine itself has no characteristic weaknesses under normal use.

 - !!
 Turbo Oil Strainer Clogged — Bearing Starvation from 80,000 km